 No news that I love my sweet potatoes–I’m still happily eating them, even if by early spring I should theoretically be sick of them.
 Adding beans in to make this salad makes them a meal and not just a side dish–and since I left out the salad greens (since my kitchen is always understocked), it turned out to be one of those great salads that just gets better as it sits in your fridge.

 This salad is pretty simple to make, especially if you are lazy like me and skip the adornments: toasted pine nuts and fried fresh sage leaves.
 This is a pity, I admit, because pine nuts are easy to toast (and given their price, it’s worth the effort) and my sage plants are roaring to life in the garden.
 But no point hiding it.
 I am sometimes lazy and wont to skip the glorious finishing touches–and this salad was delicious enough, bare-bones style.
 I did pluck a few sage leaves for the garnish in my photos though, and I do provide the instructions if you are a bit more ambitious than I. That redeems it somewhat right?

-Adapted from Rancho Gordo’s Heirloom Beans
+Sweet Potato and Rio Zape Bean Salad adapted from Rancho Gordo’s Heirloom Beans

 - 2 sweet potatoes

 - 1T extra virgin olive oil

 - 2T pine nuts

 - 1c well-drained Rio Zape (or other pinto beans)

 - 1t grainy mustard